bradp/vv/README.md

 |`--confirm-removal`|Used when removing a deployment to skip the confirmation prompt |

-## .vv-config ##
+## .vv-config

 The first time you run `vv`, it will attempt to locate your VVV installation location.
 If it can't find it, you will be prompted for it.
 This will be written to a .vv-config file in your home directory. (`~/.vv-config`) You can also edit this file if you need to change your VVV path.

-In the future, more settings and defaults will be stored here, but for now, it is just the path.
+In the future, any additional settings and defaults will be stored here, along with VVV installation path.

 ## Questions?